KeterWen/22FALL_ECE143_GROUP13/README.md

 # Modeling and Feature And Importance

-To get this section to work, implement the modules located in the Import Modules section of this readme
+To get this section to work, implement the modules located in the Import Modules section of this readme.
+Please run the main
+### ECE143_visualization.ipynb
+file to run all code

 ## Determining the Model